 - 1. Support legislation that reduces the overall tax burden on residents and businesses, including legislation that: - a.
 Adequately funds the public school finance system which would provide the largest savings to taxpayers; - b.
-Eliminates unfunded mandates on municipalities; - c.
-Protects or enhances municipal revenues such as property taxes, sales taxes, right-of-way revenues, service fees, and court fines; - d.
+Eliminates unfunded mandates on municipalities for which the cost is then passed down to residents; - c.
+Protects or enhances municipal revenues such as property taxes, sales taxes, rightof-way revenues, service fees, and court fines; - d.
 Provides for a fair and transparent appraisal process; - e.
 Allows and encourages local governments to continue to offer homestead and senior exemptions; - f.
-Provides for the fair and equitable local sourcing of sales and use taxes; - g.
+Provides for the fair and equitable local sourcing of sales and use taxes for Internet orders, in recognition of recent rules set by the Texas Comptroller of Public Accounts and the U.S. Supreme Court decision on Wayfair v S. Dakota; - g.
 Accurately notifies and explains to taxpayers the actual impacts of the no-newrevenue tax rate, simplifies its calculation for notice purposes, and deletes parts of the notification and adoption process that causes confusion and is inconsistent with the goal of providing a transparent budget and tax rate setting process; and - h.
 Increases funding for arts & cultural programs. - 2.
 Oppose legislation that would detrimentally affect the City's financial position and limit local budgeting authority by reducing revenue streams that fund services citizens depend on or negatively impact potential revenue growth critical for providing services such as public safety for a growing and aging community, including legislation that: - a.
-Imposes a revenue cap of any type; - b.
+Imposes a revenue cap of any type, including a reduced rollback rate, mandatory tax rate ratification elections, lowered rollback petition requirements, limitations on overall city expenditures, exclusion of the new property adjustment in no-newrevenue rate and rollback rate calculations, or legislation that lowers the rollback rate and gives a city council the option to re-raise the rollback rate; - b.
 Lowers the appraisal cap or otherwise creates property tax exemptions that would unfairly shift the financial tax burden to other taxpayers; - c.
-Restricts the ability of the City to issue debt in order to fund public improvements through either General Obligation or Certificates of Obligation bonds or causes unnecessarily complex public notification requirements that are confusing to voters; - d.
-Imposes an unfunded mandate; - e.
+Restricts the ability of the City to issue debt in order to fund public improvements through either General Obligation or Certificates of Obligation bonds or causes LEGISLATIVE AGENDA FOR 87TH TEXAS LEGISLATURE RESOLUTION/Page 3 2021legagendares unnecessarily complex public notification requirements that are confusing to voters;

+- d.
+Imposes an unfunded mandate that would require any City expenditure unless all costs are reimbursed by the State; - e.
 Requires the City to generate revenues for the State thereby unfairly shifting local tax dollars outside of the City.